Samia (play): Plot

 Samia takes place in a street in Athens, outside the houses of Demeas, a wealthy bachelor, and Nikeratos, his less wealthy business partner.
 Prior to the events in the play Demeas had taken in a Samian girl, Chrysis, as his mistress despite misgivings.
 Chrysis becomes pregnant and was under orders from Demeas to dispose of the illegitimate child.
 At the same time Moschion, the adopted son of Demeas, seduced the daughter of Nikeratos, Plangon, and she too is pregnant.
 Both babies are born around the same time.
 Unfortunately, Chrysis' baby dies and she takes Plangon's to nurse instead.

-These events are narrated in a prologue speech by Moschion, at the outset of the play Nikeratos and Demeas are away on a business trip.
+Act 1 starts with the events being narrated in a prologue speech by Moschion, at the outset of the play Nikeratos and Demeas are away on a business trip.
 When the play begins Chrysis is overhearing a conversation between Moschion and his father's servant Parmenon regarding the return of Nikeratos and Demeas.
 Moschion is nervous about facing his father as he wishes to ask his father's permission to marry Nikeratos' daughter.
 When the two men return from their trip they have already made just such a marriage arrangement for Moschion and Plangon.

-Demeas finds the child within his house and believing it to be Chrysis', kept against his will, wishes to expel her from his house.
+In act 2, Moschion is mentally preparing for the wedding, while Demeas finds the child within his house and believing it to be Chrysis', kept against his will, wishes to expel her from his house.
 Moschion convinces him to keep the child and broaches the question of marriage.
 Demeas is pleased at Moschion's willingness to go along with his plan and they agree to have the wedding that very day.

 However, in a speech which opens act 3 of the play, Demeas relates how in the course of preparations he overheard Moschion's nurse remarking that the child was Moschion's, and seeing Chrysis breastfeeding the child was sufficient to convince him that Moschion had had an affair with his mistress.
 Demeas consults Parmenon about it but his anger frightens the servant into silence and he is unable to gain any reliable information.
 The aggression of Demeas and the fear of Parmenon result in a misunderstanding as Parmenon admits the child is Moschion's but does not reveal that the mother is Plangon, and that Chrysis is only nursing it.
 Demeas, not wishing to blame Moschion, accuses Chrysis of seducing him.
 When he confronts Chrysis there is a further misunderstanding as Demeas, wishing to keep the scandal secret, does not explicitly say he believes she seduced Moschion, instead he evicts her from his house because she kept the baby.